-Timmy sits back and lets out a sigh.
-I can see the disappointment on his face.
-I am sure he is thinking about leaving.
+Timmy sits back and lets out a sigh, disappointment written all over his face.

+I’m sure he’s thinking about leaving.
 Something I wanted him to do even before he arrived.
-But right now it is the last thing I want him to do.
+But right now, it’s the last thing I want him to do.
 I want him to stay.
 I have a gift to give him.
 I think it is a gift.
 I hope it is a gift.
-I need to do this, because right now I want to be happy.
+I need to do this because right now, I want to be happy.

 * * *

 “Have you ever received something that made you happy?”
 Julia asks me.
-Her mu-mu today is solid black but it is made up of a light material that allows a bit of her body shape to show through.
+Her muumuu today is solid black, but it is made up of a light material that allows a bit of her body shape to show through.

 I try not to stare.
-I think hard, the silence is punctuated by a small fan sitting on the floor.
+I think hard.
+The silence is punctuated by a small fan sitting on the floor.
 She considers the fingers of her hand interlaced in her lap as she waits for me.
-This is our way, it feels comfortable.
+This is our way.
+It feels comfortable.

-“I got a few promotions that made me happy… and there were some presents I got for Christmas and for my birthday,” I say.
+“I got a few promotions that made me happy… and there were some presents I got for Christmas and for my birthday,” I answer.

 She doesn’t look up from her hands.
-“How long did that happiness last?” she asks.
-Instantly I know where this is going.
-However, I am curious as to when the mu-mu will be adjusted.
+“How long did that happiness last?”

+Instantly, I know where this is going.
+However, I am curious as to when the muumuu will be adjusted.

-“Umm briefly,” I say hesitantly.
+“Umm, briefly,” I say hesitantly.
 She looks up at me.
 I see her eyes.
 They are beautiful.
 I involuntarily catch my breath.
 I have a mad crush on her.
-I am sure it is a horrible cliche to fall for your therapist but there it is.
+I’m sure it is a horrible cliché to fall for your therapist, but there it is.
 And it hurts.

-“Can you remember a time where you gave someone a present or did someone an favor and it made you feel happy?” she asks.
-I think, hard.
-I have given presents before.
-To all the right people at all the right times.
+“Can you remember a time when you gave someone a present or did someone an favor and it made you feel happy?”

+I think hard.
+I have given presents before, to all the right people at all the right times.
 Did it ever make me feel good?

-“I can’t think of a time,” I say.
-“I mean I have given presents, sure,” I look down.
-I am embarrassed.
+“I can’t think of a time.
+I mean I’ve given presents, sure.”
+I look down, embarrassed.

-“What about when you did something to help someone?,” She says.
-Again I think hard.
+“What about when you did something to help someone?”

+Again, I think hard.
 Nothing comes to mind.
 I lean my head down and scratch my forehead in frustration.
-I want to be away from there but I cherish every moment I spend with her.
+I want to be away from here, but I cherish every moment I spend with her.

 “I got nothing,” I say, resigned.

-“Jacob…” she begins.
+“Jacob…”

 My heart melts a little more.

-“I would like you to try to think of one time for me,” She says.
-‘For you I would do anything’ I think.
-However, I am basically a self-centered ass that is hard pressed to think of anything I have done for anybody but myself.
+“I would like you to try to think of one time for me.”

+For you, I would do anything.
+However, I am basically a self-centered ass who is hard pressed to think of anything I have done for anybody but myself.

 “When first started living with my mother, before I got too sick, I cleaned the rain gutters on her house,” I finally say.
 I still can’t meet her eyes.
-You are suppose to do that sort of thing.
-But it did make me feel good.
+You are supposed to do that sort of thing, but it did make me feel good.

-“Did it make you feel good?” she asks.
-I nod my head.
+“Did it make you feel good?”

+I nod.

 “For how long?”

 I raise my head, still not meeting her eyes.
-“Thinking about it now, it still makes me feel good,” I say.
+“Thinking about it now, it still makes me feel good.”

-Julia adjusts her mu-mu.
+Julia adjusts her muumuu.

 * * *